Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationdownload.md

 **Note:** If you experience issues logging into the provisioning site, please use Google Chrome browser.

 It takes about 5 minutes for the provisioning to complete.
-After is has completed, you can click the site URL on the page to launch the template.
+After it has completed, you can click the site URL on the page to launch the template.